TheRenegadeCoder/sample-programs/docs/_hello_world/matlab.md

 ## How to Run the Solution

 Running our program is a relatively simple affair.
-First, the script must be saved using the MATLAB editor.
+First, the script must be saved [using the MATLAB editor][1].
 File > Save or CNTL+S will do the trick, and it will generate a file with the extension \*.m (yep, only one character).
 After that, hit run and watch as our polite greeting to our surroundings populates the screen.

 If you want to try this out yourself, you can get a 30 day free trial of MATLAB R2018a (the most recent release at the time of this writing), download the .m file and run the script!
 Note, if you are a university student, your school may have licenses of MATLAB available to you.

-Alternatively, you can try to use Octave Online, an open-source alternative to MATLAB.
-According to its wiki page, Octave is mostly compatible with MATLAB.
+Alternatively, you can try to use [Octave Online][2], an open-source alternative to MATLAB.
+[According to its wiki page][3], Octave is mostly compatible with MATLAB.
 In fact, our solution to Hello World in MATLAB works great.

 ## Sample Programs in Every Language